apache/usergrid/docs/data-queries/query-parameters.md

 Query examples in this content are shown unencoded to make them easier to read.
 Keep in mind that you might need to encode query strings if you're sending them as part of URLs, such as when you're executing them with the cURL tool.

+<div class="admonition note"> <p class="first admonition-title">Note</p> <p class="last">
-## Optimizing queries
+Optimizing queries.
 As a best practice, you should include no more than 3 parameters in your queries.
 The API will not prevent you from submitting a query with more than 3 parameters; however, due to the nature of NoSQL, queries with many parameters can quickly become very inefficient.
+</p></div>

-For more information, see our Usergrid DBMS overview and Data store best practices.
+For more information, see our [Usergrid DBMS overview](../data-store/data-storage-dbms.html) and [Data store best practices](../data-storage/optimizing-access).

 ### Contains